Health

 Vaccines for college-age teenagers

 College is an exciting time when your teenagers gain a whole new level of independence.
-Before their first semester begins, make sure your teenager is up to date on all their vaccinations and that they have the following vaccines:
+Before their first semester begins, make sure your teenager is up to date on all their vaccinations including:

 Not sure whether your children have missed immunizations or which ones they are due to have?
 Our Walgreens pharmacists can help identify which vaccines they need.
 Pharmacy Chat makes it easy to connect with Walgreens pharmacy experts 24/7.